katunopolis/vibe-faveo/project-structure.md

 - Includes authentication to prevent unauthorized use
 - Creates an optimized autoloader to improve performance
 - Displays detailed output from composer commands
-- Automatically executes multiple dependency management steps:
+- Automatically executes multiple dependency management steps
-  1. Clearing composer cache
-  2. Installing dependencies without dev packages
-  3. Generating an optimized autoloader
-  4. Optionally clearing Laravel config cache
 - Removes the `needs_composer_install` flag once installation completes successfully
 - Links to other diagnostic tools for further setup steps